 DASID is an open identifier standard for digital assets — networks, tokens, protocols, and issuers.
 It provides structured, human-readable identifiers for the onchain finance ecosystem, designed to meet the reference data requirements of financial institutions.
+It follows the lineage of CUSIP, ISIN, and LEI: every era of market infrastructure sets its identifier standard first.

 A DASID identifier is a fixed-structure, hyphen-delimited string composed of six segments.
 Each segment carries a distinct layer of classification, from entity type at the broadest level to a check digit for validation.